Timetastic/slate/source/index.html.md

 # Introduction

-Use the Timetastic API to integrate Timetastic into your internal apps and custom workflows.
-It's designed to be a predictable and intuitive way to interact with your company's Timetastic account.
+You can use the Timetastic API to integrate Timetastic into other software applications and custom workflows.

+The API is designed to be a predictable and intuitive way to interact with your company’s Timetastic account.

 Like Timetastic itself the API is under continuous development so changes and improvements are to be expected.
 Be sure to keep an eye on our [Twitter Changelog](https://twitter.com/search?f=tweets&vertical=default&q=timetastic%20%23changelog&src=typd) to receive information on new additions and changes to both Timetastic and the API when we release new features and changes.

-To get started, read the section below on Authentication, then rate limiting and get stuck in.
+To get started, read the sections below on Authentication and Rate Limiting, then get stuck in.

 # Rate Limiting